charlesmadjeri/whanos/docs/jenkins/jenkins.md

 - Enables triggering of downstream jobs with parameters
 - Used in the "Build all base images" job
 - Manages dependencies between build jobs

-These plugins form the minimal required set for the Whanos Jenkins instance to operate as configured.
-Each plugin has been carefully selected to provide specific functionality needed by our implementation, avoiding unnecessary plugins that could increase maintenance overhead or security surface area.